jbracker/polymonad-proofs/README.md

 * **`MorphMonad`**:
   These modules contain ideas about the union of standard monads to polymonads by providing lifting functions (morphisms) between them (*WIP*).
+* **`SuperMonad`**:
+  Another approach to generalizing different kinds of monads, that I call Supermonads.
+  This approach is driven by practical examples of generalized monads.